meta data for this page

 lamaPLC: Max31865 RTD to Digital Converter - PT100/PT1000 Platine

-Max31865 RTD to Digital Converter The MAX31865 is an easy-to-use resistance-to-digital converter designed for platinum resistance temperature detectors (RTDs).
+The MAX31865 is an easy-to-use resistance-to-digital converter designed for platinum resistance temperature detectors (RTDs).
 An external resistor determines the sensitivity for the RTD used, and a precision delta-sigma ADC converts the RTD resistance ratio to the reference resistance into a digital output.
 The MAX31865’s inputs are protected against overvoltage faults up to 45V.
-It also includes programmable detection for RTD and cable open or short conditions.
+It also includes programmable detection for RTD open or short circuits and cable open or short circuits.

-• Vin: This is the power pin.
+- Vin: This is the power pin.
 Since the chip operates at 3 VDC, we have included an on-board voltage regulator that accepts 3-5V DC and safely steps it down.
-To power the board, supply it with the same voltage as your microcontroller's logic level — for example, use 5V for a 5V microcontroller, such as an Arduino.
+To power the board, supply it with the same logic-level voltage as your microcontroller — for example, 5V for a 5V microcontroller, such as an Arduino.

 Configuration